What can students expect from the dissertation module?

 - Demonstrate critical skills in linking concepts and theories to the development of a research project

-The dissertation should be 15,000 words in length is compulsory for all Sociology masters programmes.
+The dissertation should be 15,000 words in length and is compulsory for all Sociology masters programmes.

 There are two dissertation workshops held in terms 1 and 2 to help guide students.